Code-Institute-Submissions/angharadcaswell-surf_volunteer_app_AugResub/README.md

 The site was tested in Gitpod terminal and Heroku by users and myself on all browsers.
 The site was also peer reviewed by the Code Institute community.

 ## 6.1 User testing:
 Users were asked to navigate around the site and also to make intentional mistakes to help check for errors.
+Some users were asked to test on mobile to check the responsive usability.
 Users had tasks to complete, which included the following:

 1. Register and log into the site.